tu-nguyen-do-duc/oss-mlops-platform/tools/CLI-tool/Starting a local run guide.md

 kubectl get pods --all-namespaces
 ```

-Deleting a pod incase of it getting stuck in a crash loop or an errors:
+Deleting a pod incase of it getting stuck in a crash loop or an error:
 ```
 kubectl delete pod -n kubeflow <pod_name>
 ```